Five common State Pension myths and mistakes

 Well, yes and no. As if the system wasn’t already complicated enough, there are currently two versions running side-by-side.
 The version that existed before 6 April 2016 and the one that started from that date.
 Which one you qualify for depends on when you reach your State Pension age.
 We’ll split these into two sections to explain.

-Old system: age reached before 6 April 2016
+Old system: State Pension age reached before 6 April 2016

 Any state pension you’ll get will be under the old rules – which included a basic and an additional one.
 The additional one was earnings related and available to employed people only, not the self-employed.